Abibubble/ms3-the-bar-blade/TESTING.md

 * The Categories page looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.
 * The Add Category page looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.
 * The Edit Category page looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.
-* The Users page looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.
+* The Users page looks good, is placed in front of all other content, and nothing wraps where it shouldn't or disappears off the edge of the viewport.

-* The Delete Cocktail modal looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.
+* The Delete Cocktail modal looks good, is placed in front of all other content, and nothing wraps where it shouldn't or disappears off the edge of the viewport.
-* The Delete Category modal looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.
+* The Delete Category modal looks good, is placed in front of all other content, and nothing wraps where it shouldn't or disappears off the edge of the viewport.
-* The Delete Profile modal looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.
+* The Delete Profile modal looks good, is placed in front of all other content, and nothing wraps where it shouldn't or disappears off the edge of the viewport.
-* The Delete User modal looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.
+* The Delete User modal looks good, is placed in front of all other content, and nothing wraps where it shouldn't or disappears off the edge of the viewport.

 * The buttons have well sized text, not so big it takes up too much screen space, and not so small that they're difficult to read.
 * All the font sizes aren't too big or too small for the screen size.